-Let me give you proof from an “aha” moment I had recently.
+Let me give you proof about girl entrepreneurship from a recent event.

-- and how to engage with alumni (aka networking).
+- How to engage with alumni from your college

-It’s been a blast working with one of the groups who have students who are academic powerhouses.
-I mean these kids are smart!
+It’s been a great to work with students who are academic powerhouses.
+These kids are smart!
 And a delight to work with.

 Can I say not a dry eye in the house?

-And you know I was proud!
+I was proud!
 She was totally rocking out one of the lessons I continually emphasize in my workshops – be memorable in a professional way!
 I know that EVERY young person can do this.
 It makes a difference because people can relate and will immediately want to help.
 Or at least, they will understand why you stand out and what makes you special.

-Because I want to see YOUR daughter/mentee on that stage next, receiving an award, and leaving the audience wanting more…and lining up to offer it to her!!
+Because I want to see YOUR daughter/mentee on that stage next and leaving the audience wanting more and offering her internships after she speaks!!